Skip to content

 Ranking at the top of Google only matters if it drives business results.

-Make calls-to-action crystal clear.
+Make calls-to-action obvious.
 If you want people to call, put your phone number in the header of every page with click-to-call functionality on mobile.
-If you want form submissions, keep forms simple with only essential fields.
-If you sell products online, remove friction from the checkout process.
+If you want form submissions, keep forms to the essential fields.
+Every page should answer three questions within seconds: What do you do?
+Why should I trust you?
+What should I do next?

 Step 14: Track What Actually Matters

 Vanity metrics like total keyword rankings or domain authority scores feel good but don’t pay the bills.
-Focus on metrics that connect to business outcomes.
+Focus on metrics that connect to actual business outcomes.

 Monitor organic traffic trends overall and separately for branded versus non-branded queries.
 Track rankings for your most important commercial and local searches.
 Measure your presence in SERP features: snippets, People Also Ask, Map Pack positions, and citations in AI Overviews.